Human sleep undergoes continuous change from the pre-born baby through to adulthood; with the most rapid change in the first 6 months of life.

 Six months to one year

-By 9 months babies drop the later afternoon nap.
+- By 9 months most babies drop their later afternoon nap.

 Tip– Ensure naps are spaced evenly to avoid over tiredness late afternoon and at bedtime.

-Your baby will start to advance with physical development such as sitting, crawling, cruising.
+- Your baby will start to advance with physical development such as sitting, crawling, cruising.
 Often these skills are practised in the cot at sleep time.
-Research has shown that the onset of new motor skills can lead to night-time disruption (A.Scher 2015)
+Research has shown that the onset of new motor skills can lead to night-time disruption.

 Tip– Winding down bedtime routines are really important now